Pope Benedict XV: Humanitarian efforts

 He succeeded in 1915 in reaching an agreement by which the warring parties promised not to let prisoners of war (POWs) work on Sundays and holidays.
 Several individuals on both sides were spared the death penalty after his intervention.
 Hostages were exchanged and corpses repatriated.
 The Pope founded the Opera dei Prigionieri to assist in distributing information on prisoners.
 By the end of the war, some 600,000 items of correspondence were processed by the Vatican.
 Almost a third of it concerned missing persons.
 Some 40,000 people had asked for help in the repatriation of sick POWs and 50,000 letters were sent from families to their loved ones who were POWs.

 Both during and after the war, Benedict was primarily concerned about the fate of the children, on whose behalf he issued an encyclical.
 In 1916 he appealed to the people and clergy of the United States to help him feed the starving children in German-occupied Belgium.
 His aid to children was not limited to Belgium but extended to children in Lithuania, Poland, Lebanon, Montenegro, Syria and Russia.
 Benedict was particularly appalled at the new military invention of aerial warfare and protested several times against it to no avail.

 In May and June 1915, the Ottoman Empire waged a genocide against the Armenian Christian minorities in Anatolia.
 The Vatican attempted to get Germany and Austria-Hungary involved in protesting to its Turkish ally.
-The Pope himself sent a personal letter to the Sultan, who was also Caliph of Islam.
+The Pope himself sent a personal letter to Sultan Mehmed V, who was also Caliph of Islam.
 It had no success "as over a million Armenians died, either killed outright by the Turks or from maltreatment or starvation".